-While coin collecting is a very rewarding and enriching hobby, it can be quite daunting when starting out.
-When looking at rare U.S. coins alone, there are countless series, denominations, and designs to choose between.
+While coin collecting is a very rewarding and enriching hobby, it can be quite daunting when starting out, however at Preferred Coin Exchange our consultative approach makes coin collecting much easier for you as we give full visibility on your coins.
+When looking at rare coins alone, there are countless series, denominations, and designs to choose between.
 At Preferred Coin Exchange, when consulting with beginner numismatists and coin collectors, we hear the same question frequently, “Where do I begin?”

 In order to help give you a point of reference to initiate your coin collecting pursuits, we have outlined five of the best methods to follow for starting to build the coin collection of your dreams!